LinuxCNC/wlo/history/index.md

 layer (HAL) was born and the movement to restructure the code for ease of development (**EMC2**) was proposed.

-The EMC2 open-source project was sued by the EMC Corporation in 2011 and rebranded to the LinuxCNC name used today.
+In 2011, EMC2 was renamed LinuxCNC at the insistence of EMC Corporation's trademark lawyers.